ScottSanford/good-news/README.md

 **My Philosophy**

 As a Software Engineer, I have a gift that can affect people globally.
 The Coronavirus inspired me to make these design decisions to do what I can to make a company’s site better and more impactful.
 While this was a fictitious client project I believe we have a responsibility to make the world better than yesterday.

+**NOTES**

+The app works in Chrome, Safari, Mobile Chrome, and Mobile Safari.
+At the last second, I noticed a React Router bug in Firefox preventing `location.state` persisting.
+I believe this is an actual bug with the React Router since the behavior works as expected across all other browsers.

+I made sure to test on Safari to make up for a lost browser :)